Bank of Cyprus UK is a well-established bank and one that has been competitive in the UK savings market over the last few years.

 You can apply for the easy access account featured above online, with a minimum of just £1.
 Fixed rate cash ISAs can also be applied for online, though there is a higher minimum balance requirement of £500.
 The fixed rate cash ISA accepts transfers of previous ISAs in and if you need to access your funds before the end of the term, there is a penalty equivalent to 180 days’ interest payable.

-The application process appears to be straightforward and we have not been made aware of any negative experiences from our clients or from our own dealings with the provider.
+The application process is straightforward and we have not been made aware of any negative experiences from our clients or from our own dealings with the provider.

 Of course, as mentioned earlier, your thoughts and experiences about providers’ customer service are invaluable for us, particularly about providers that are new to us or to the savings market, so please share any feedback you have.